Dubreuilville

 Dubreuilville is a township in the Canadian province of Ontario, located in the Algoma District.
-Established as a company town in 1961 by the Dubreuil Brothers lumber company, Dubreuilville was incorporated as a municipality in 1977.
+Established as a company town in 1961 by the Dubreuil Brothers (Napoléon, Joachim, Augustin et Marcel Dubreuil) lumber company, Dubreuilville was incorporated as a municipality in 1977.

 The town is located along the Algoma Central Railway, on Highway 519, 32 km east of Highway 17.
 The turnoff from Highway 17 is located 40 km north from the town of Wawa and 45 km south of the town of White River.

-Dubreuilville sponsored Canada's Strongest Man contests in 2015, 2016, and 2019.
+Dubreuilville sponsored Canada's Strongest Man contests in 2015 and 2016.